1990 Georgia Tech vs. Virginia football game: Effects

 During this time frame, before the College Football Playoff system was implemented, the "mythical national championship" of Division I-A was determined by polls of coaches and/or sportswriters.
 In the early 1990s, two such polls were regarded as authoritative: A poll of sportswriters conducted by the Associated Press (AP) called the AP Poll, and a poll of college football coaches conducted by the United Press International (UPI) called the Coaches Poll.
 These polls are conducted weekly during the football season, and the final polls (in January, after all bowl games) determine the championship.

-Because 1990 was a year in which no single college football team was undefeated, the Fifth Down controversy played a role in determining the Division I-A national champion for the 1990 season.
+Because 1990 was a year in which no single college football team was undefeated or untied, the Fifth Down controversy played a role in determining the Division I-A national champion for the 1990 season.
 The Missouri game caused Colorado's ranking to decline to 14th.
 However, most of the top teams lost in subsequent weeks, while the Buffaloes won their remaining games, including a 27–12 victory in Lincoln over #3 Nebraska and a squeaker over #5 Notre Dame.
 The Orange Bowl victory over Notre Dame was considered very controversial as well, due to a clipping call on Notre Dame on a punt return touchdown late in the game by Raghib Ismail when Colorado held a 10–9 lead, which would be the final score after Notre Dame was assessed the penalty.
 A blocked extra point by Colorado turned out to be the winning margin.

 Colorado would be crowned 1990 national champion in the AP poll of sportswriters.
 By one vote, Georgia Tech would be crowned 1990 national champion in the UPI poll of college football coaches, its fourth national title in school history (after 1917, 1928, and 1952).
 Tom Osborne, then Nebraska head coach (the only school that played both schools that season), cast the deciding vote in favor of the Yellow Jackets.